ytyc2k/yt-javascript/README.md

 # yt-javascript
 My Javascript App
-Purpose: Load data from database ( include GEO Infomation),when click one point on the Google Map, the good will show up at the bottom.
+Purpose: Load data from database ( include GEO Infomation),when click one point on the Google Map, the pictures will show up at the bottom.